tom-jagus/LLMCogKit/kit/01_initialization/01_profile_builder.md

 - Professional story and work context
 - Skills, day-to-day tasks, domains of expertise

 Start with broad, open-ended questions.
-Encourage the user to talk about what they do, how they got here, and what problems they solve.
+Encourage the user to talk about what they do, how they got here, and what problems they solve — but only ask one question at a time.

 ---